 Best for Snacks: Good Cook 2-Compartment Meal Prep Containers

 Some people plan meals ahead, while others plan snacks.
-Whether used for portion control of treats, or whether they’re just a handy container for bringing nuts and chips to work for an afternoon pick-me-up, these are the perfect vessels.
+Whether they’re just a handy container for bringing nuts and chips to work for an afternoon pick-me-up, these are the perfect vessels.
 Each of the two compartments holds 1/2 cup, so they’re great for snacks for adults or kids, and they’re a convenient way to carry a variety of snacks on the road, whether it’s a trip across the country or just across town.

 These handy containers are microwave safe for warm snacks and they’re freezer safe for cold snacks or for planning ahead for future snacking.
 But these aren’t just for snacking—they can be used to store herbs, chopped onions, shredded cheese, and other garnishes so they’re ready to pull out when dinner is ready, or they can be used to freeze small amounts of foods.
 When it’s time to clean up, they are dishwasher safe.
 This is a set of 10 two-compartment containers.